yutongqu/yutongqu.github.io/index.md

 ### Education

-- BCompSc (Hons), The University of Adelaide, Australia, 2021-2022
+- HCOMP, The University of Adelaide, Australia, 2021-2022
-- BCompSc, majoring in Artificial Intelligence, The University of Adelaide, Australia, 2018-2021
+- BCOMP, majoring in Artificial Intelligence, The University of Adelaide, Australia, 2018-2021

 ---